 Try them for a luncheon or picnic, or a quick appetizer.
 (Oh, and try a dill pickle too; there’s really no substitute!)

-Party rye bread (or rye bread, cut into smaller pieces – you can use a cookie cutter to get fancy!)
+- 1 loaf party rye bread (or rye bread, cut into smaller pieces, with a cookie cutter if desired)

-1 Toast the bread.
-For a large amount of slices, place them on a baking sheet and toast them at 350°F for about 10 minutes until crisp.
+- Place the bread slices on a baking sheet and toast them for about 10 minutes until crisp.